Alan-Miller/digital-ocean/README.md

 &nbsp;

+###### Change private key password
+The password which encrypts your SSH private key can be changed if you know the previous password.
+Type ```ssh-keygen -p -f ~/.ssh/id_rsa```.
+Changing this password has no effect on your server's password.

-###### Change SSH password
+###### Change server (droplet) password
-If you need to change your password, you can do so after first logging into your droplet.
-Obviously, this means you need to know your old password.
-If you do change it, don't forget you cannot recover passwords, so you will have to take care to remember the new one.
+If you need to change your server password, you can do so after first logging into your droplet.
+If your server was configured with your SSH public key, then you will be able to login without a password.
+If you are logging in as `root`, you will not need your previous server password.
+If you are logging in as any other user, your previous password is required.
 - Log in to your droplet using ```ssh root@[your.IP.address]```.
 - Type ```passwd```.
-You will be prompted to enter your old password and then the new password (twice).
+If not `root`, you will be prompted to enter your old password and then the new password (twice).

 &nbsp;

 ###### Add SSH password to ssh-agent keychain
-To log in without typing your password, you can add the password to the ssh-agent, a program that holds private keys for authentication.
+Copying your public SSH key to a server allows you to log in to that server without typing your password.
+However, if you have encrypted your SSH private key locally, as you should, you will be asked for your SSH password each time you attempt to log in.
+To forgo typing this password as well, you can add the password to ssh-agent, a program that holds private keys in memory for authentication.
 [See these docs for more.](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/)
 - Start the ssh-agent by running ```ssh-agent -s```.
 - Modify the hidden SSH config file on your computer to automatically load keys into ssh-agent's keychain.
     - Open the config file using ```nano ~/.ssh/config```.